benjaminiserman/Advent2021/README.md

 ﻿The collection of C# scripts I created to solve Advent of Code 2021.
 I was trying to complete these problems as fast as possible, so many of them have better solutions provided that I wrote after the fact.

+Each file is its own separate script.
+To run, try compiling a file on its own.

 File Naming Conventions:

 Each name is two numbers separated by a hyphen (-).